 The Hardcat system raises a work order containing the photograph (taken by the CCTV camera) as well as RFID tag details of both the asset(s) and the person entering and leaving high-security locations.

-Hardcat will alert security
+Hardcat RFID Security will alert the security desk

 - When a person’s RFID tag and asset RFID tag(s) do not reflect the owner and asset in the Hardcat database